College of the Siskiyous

 - College of the Siskiyous, located on one of the most beautiful community college campuses in California, is recognized for its excellent programs in the humanities and arts, science and technology, and athletics.

-- The teacher population of 87 teachers has stayed relatively flat over five years.
+The teacher population of 175 teachers has grown by 86% over five years.

 |College of the Siskiyous||(CA) Community College Avg.|